 ○ Third-party companies.
 There may be various problems from the complexities with integration to the inability to use third-party solutions.

 ○ Supporting team.
 An organization or a person who supports the system at one or more stages of its life cycle.
 Let’s say an architect forgot to come up with a support system.
-This raises such questions as, “Was the designing of this system just a hobby and how do we support it?”.
+It raises such questions as “Was the designing of this system just a hobby, and how do we support it?”.

 ● Those who are affected by the project and who will use its artifacts, including the results.

 ○ Customers.
 Customers are one of the key stakeholders.
 If you are an architect, then there is only one question.
 How could you forget to discuss your decision with the people who pay the money for the project development?
 I will answer myself.
-In fact, it’s easy.
-In my practice, there was one example when an amazing technical solution for real-time data processing and synchronization was created.
+It’s easy.
+In my practice, there was one example when a fantastic technical solution for real-time data processing and synchronization was created.
 This decision was one of the most advanced on the market, taking into account the latest technological trends.
-Furthermore, it was competently designed, perfectly tested, and shown to the customer.
+Furthermore, it was competently designed, correctly tested, and shown to the customer.
 And then it turned out that the customer wanted something different.
 More precisely, a completely different solution.
 And they did not need super synchronization at all.

 ○ End users.
 So, we finally got to them.
-I wish they always had a key influence on the project, but in practice this is not true.
+I hope they always had a key influence on the project, but in practice, this is not true.

 ● Those who are not involved in the project, but because of their position or activities can influence it.

 ○ Top-managers of the company.
-The company’s profit, success, and position, as well as the success of projects, are important for them.
+The company’s profit, success, and position, as well as the success of projects, are essential for them.
 We should try to take this into account.

 ○ Owners of the company.
 They get very upset hearing the words “project” and “risks” in one statement.
 Try to minimize them when designing your project.

 ○ Regulatory structures.
 You designed a system that does not correspond to some standards and guides, and then your solution is banned from the AppStore?
-This is anything but a good solution.
+It is anything but the right solution.

 Theory of stakeholder management